 Write at A the amount of taxable income of \$1 or more.
-This is the amount written at Taxable income or loss item 7.
+The amount at A will often be the amount written at

-Print zero (0) at A if the company has no taxable income or has a loss amount written at Taxable income or loss item 7 with I in the box at the right of the amount.
+Taxable/net income or loss.
+Print zero (0) at A if the company has no taxable income or has a loss amount written at Taxable/net income or loss item 7 with I in the box at the right of the amount.